agnivade/funnel/README.md

 ### Quickstart

-Grab the binary for your platform and the config file from [here](https://github.com/agnivade/funnel/releases).
+Grab the binary for your platform from [here](https://github.com/agnivade/funnel/releases).

 To run, just pipe the output of your app to the funnel binary.
 Note that, funnel only consumes from stdin, so you might need to redirect stderr to stdout.